fzi-forschungszentrum-informatik/fzi_robot_interface_proposal/source/industry/KUKA.rst

 	  CIRC Auxiliary point , Endpoint, CA Angle

 * Point 2 Point
+   * joint space movement to a given goal, which can be specified in joint space or in Cartesian space.
    * controller calculates the necessary angle differences for each axis
-   * to increase velocity, points for which exact positioning is not necessary can be approximated
+   * Preferred motion if a high TCP speed is wanted and the interpolation between both waypoints doesn't have to follow a predefined path.
    * Message defintion:

 	.. code-block:: yaml